Compare Azure Government and global Azure

 Limitations with B2B Collaboration in supported Azure US Government tenants:

-- B2B Collaboration is available in Azure US Government tenants created after June, 2019.
+- B2B Collaboration is available in most Azure US Government tenants created after June, 2019.
 Over time, more tenants will get access to this functionality.
-See How can I tell if B2B collaboration is available in my Azure US Government tenant?.
+See How can I tell if B2B collaboration is available in my Azure US Government tenant?